nwillc/genfuncs/README.md

 func (l *List[T]) Values() (values GSlice[T])
 ```

-Values returns the values in the list as a GSlice\.
+Values returns the values in the list as a GSlice.

 ## type [ListElement](<https://github.com/nwillc/genfuncs/blob/master/container/list.go#L32-L36>)

-ListElement is an element of List\.
+ListElement is an element of List.

 ```go
 type ListElement[T any] struct {